Thielith/Fraymakers-Better-Character-Template/better-character-template/README.md

 - (gaming.\_\_) Added explanation of various aspects in a separate file because JSON doesn't allow comments.

 **Character.entity**
+- Added a screenshot to point new users to where the animation tab is.
 - Made down special implementation not stupid. (it does not need a separate animation for looping and end lag)
 - Moved setting-an-opponent's-thrown-frame code into a function cause it got used a lot.
 - (gaming.\_\_) Added separators to animation list.